crossbeam-rs/rfcs/text/2018-01-07-deque-proof.md

   succeeds or fails, `O_i` reads or writes `top >= x`.

-  It is worth nothing that for this lemma to hold, it is necessary for the CAS at `'L213` to be strong, i.e. it the CAS does not spuriously fail.
+  It is worth nothing that for this lemma to hold, it is necessary for the CAS at `'L213` to be strong, i.e. the CAS does not spuriously fail.

 - > (IRREGULAR-STEAL): Let `S` be a successful `steal()` that reads from `bottom` a value written by `O_i` and returns a value, and `y` be the value `S` writes to `top` at `'L410`.
 Then `y < x`